-a group project, that raises questions and experiments with the romantic notions we have of the countryside
+a group project, that raises questions about the romantic notions we have about the countryside

 Angela Rui and Maja Vardjan